loupeteam/StarterHmiProject/README.md

 1-800-240-7042

 # Description
-The StarterHmiProject repo provides a webHMI-based starter HMI that includes all of the common utilities that most Loupe HMIs need.
+The StarterHmiProject repo provides a Loupe UX-based starter HMI that includes all of the common utilities that most Loupe HMIs need.
 It is intended to be a good starting point for new applications.
 Note that this is a template that is intended to be modified after it has been installed.

 # Getting Started